What would you say if you were offered the following menu? Where would you think you were dining? Have a look at the feasts on offer:

 - Italian salad

-- Fresh citrus fruit juice
+- Fresh citrus fruits juice

-http://divipiso.com/rtyre/3120 The morning before I went in for my delivery a nutritional expert arrived to meet us and asked me about my regular diet and if I had any allergies or food sensitivities.
-Based on this a customised meal was sent to me, based on their menu for the day.
+The morning before I went in for my delivery a nutritional expert arrived to meet us and asked me about my regular diet and if I had any allergies or food sensitivities.
+Based on this a customized meal was sent to me, based on their menu for the day.
 And we loved it.
 The food was also generous in portion and usually, each meal was sufficient for me to share with my room partner (my mom or husband.)

 Eating hospital food may, therefore, be a great source of joy for the new mother who is just recovering from child birth.